-Plants need healthy roots to grow well, but sometimes the roots can get all tangled up and stressed out in regular pots.
+Plants need healthy roots to grow well, but sometimes the roots can get all tangled up and stressed out in regular pots or planter bag.

 When a plant’s root tips encounter air instead of being enclosed in a container or wrapped in soil, they respond by sending out lateral roots in search of moisture and nutrients.
 These lateral roots then grow in a more fibrous and branching pattern, creating a dense network of roots.
 The constant exposure to air triggers the roots to undergo a process called “air pruning.”
 Air pruning stops the roots from growing around in circles which can cause the plant to become ‘root-bound’, leading to decreased nutrient uptake and limited water absorption.
 Eventually, it can lead to stunted growth and reduced overall plant health.